-Rahibai Popere, who lives in a small Adivasi village in Maharashtra, is all set to win the Padma Shri for her contribution in agriculture.
-She has preserved indigenous seeds that need only water & air to grow
+Rahibai Popere, who lives in a small Adivasi village in Maharashtra, is all set to win the Padma Shri.
+She has been preserving indigenous seeds that need only water and air to grow

 “It’s a small Adivasi village, beta (daughter), on the top of a mountain.
 There is no approach road to reach my village.
 When a big car comes, I get worried.
 There are too many potholes, and big ones.
 I have told the authorities many times to make a road.
 Let’s see when that happens,” said Rahibai Popere over the phone.